EduardoNigro/labjack-unified/README.md

 Installing **labjack-unified** will install its dependencies: _LabJackPython_ and _labjack-ljm_. _Plotly_ will also be installed so graphs can be displayed when running the examples.

+## Documentation

+Comprehensive documentation for **labjack-unified** is available [here](https://eduardonigro.github.io/labjack-unified/).

 ## Examples
-Nine examples are available, with four of them requiring only a pair of wires to be executed successfully.
+Nine examples are available in the documentation, with four of them requiring only a pair of wires to be executed successfully.
 Below is the code for **lj_io_analog.py**:

 ```python
 """ lj_io_analog.py